 Postponement of general meetings

-If the board, in its absolute discretion, considers that it is impractical or unreasonable for any reason to hold a general meeting on the date or at the time or at any place specified in the notice calling the general meeting, it may postpone the general meeting to another date, time and/or place (or, in the case of a general meeting held at more than one place, to such other places).
-The board shall take reasonable steps to ensure that notice of the date, time and place (or places, in the case of a general meeting to which article 38(b) applies) of the postponed meeting is provided to any member trying to attend the general meeting at the original time and place (or places, in the case of a general meeting to which article 38(b) applies).
-When a general meeting is so postponed, notice of the date, time and place (or places, in the case of a meeting to which article 38(b) applies) of the postponed meeting shall, be given in such manner as the board may, in its absolute discretion, determine.
+If the board, in its absolute discretion, considers that it is impractical or unreasonable for any reason to hold a general meeting on the date or at the time or at any place specified in the notice calling the general meeting, it may postpone the general meeting to another date, time and/or place(s) (and, if the board considers it appropriate, additional or other facilities for electronic attendance and participation).
+The board shall take reasonable steps to ensure that notice of the date, time and place(s) (and any facilities for electronic attendance and participation) of the postponed meeting is provided to any member trying to attend the general meeting at the original time and place(s).
+When a general meeting is so postponed, notice of the date, time and place(s) (and, where appropriate, any facilities for electronic attendance and participation) of the postponed meeting shall, be given in such manner as the board may, in its absolute discretion, determine.
 No business shall be transacted at any postponed meeting other than business which might properly have been transacted at the meeting had it not been postponed.
 Notice of the business to be transacted at such postponed meeting shall not be required.
-If a general meeting is postponed in accordance with this article, the appointment of a proxy will be valid if it is delivered and received as required by these articles not less than 48 hours before the time appointed for holding the postponed meeting.
+If a general meeting is postponed in accordance with this article, the appointment of a proxy will be valid if it is delivered and received as required by these articles not less than 48 hours (or such shorter time as the board decides) before the time appointed for holding the postponed meeting.
 When calculating the 48 hour period mentioned in this article, the directors can decide not to take account of any part of a day that is not a working day.
 The board may also postpone any general meeting which has been rearranged under this article.

 PROCEEDINGS AT GENERAL MEETINGS